Programs

 During this program you will learn about seabird identification, bird banding, adaptations, migration, and ecology while participating in active restoration work.

-Please note that there are NO prerequisites for these programs and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!
+Prerequisites: Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions

 Directors